Midtown Family Medicine update 3-17-23

 As your health care providers we recommend that you get immunized with the primary series and the bivalent booster if you have not already completed those steps.

-It seems we will have COVID-19 with us for the foreseeable future and we now are also experiencing RSV and Flu.
-We encourage masking and vaccinations for covid and for flu.
+It seems we will have COVID-19 with us for the foreseeable future and we continue to experience RSV and Flu.
+We encourage masking and vaccinations for covid and for flu in high risk situations and for high risk individuals.
 I do not have predictions as to annual or ongoing boosters for covid.
-If you are risk averse or high risk for death or severe infection then getting your bivalent booster is strongly encouraged.
+We encourage the bivalent booster for all eligible (12 and older).
 If you have tested positive and had symptoms then waiting 2 to 4 months after that infection is reasonable.

 If you are going to be around high risk individuals, please mask and help protect those individuals.
 We are losing over 300-350 people a day to COVID.
 While the vaccine has proven its protections from death and severe illness we can all still contract an infection and need to quarantine regardless of infection and immunization history.
 The risk of death and severe infection is two-fold increased for those not vaccinated.